bariseksi/iphone-shortcuts-media-transfer/README.md

 You can do other shortcuts that can send other file types from IPhone's "Files" application.
 Its up to your imagination.
 - Note: Transfer stops as soon as iPhone screen goes off.
 You need to keep the screen on while you are transfering too many photos or huge videos.
+- Note: To make large amount of photo/video transfer 'Allow Sharing Large Amounts of Data' needs to be turned on from 'Settings -> Shortcuts -> Advanced' screen.